 Whitetop Mountain, Mountain summit in Virginia, United States.

-Whitetop Mountain is a granite summit in Virginia that rises to 1682 meters, making it the second highest independent peak in the state.
-The mountain features a prominent rocky elevation within the Appalachian range with distinctive geological formations.
+Whitetop Mountain is a granite summit in Virginia and the second highest independent peak in the state.
+It sits within the Appalachian range, where exposed rock surfaces are visible near the top.

 The mountain hosted the White Top Folk Festival from 1932 to 1939, drawing musicians and dancers who celebrated regional traditions.
 This event became a landmark for local identity and showcased the deep roots of mountain music in the area.